Projections (Star Trek: Voyager)

-"Projections" is the 19th (3rd in the second season) episode of the American science fiction television program Star Trek: Voyager.
-Originally slated for the first season, the episode originally aired on UPN on September 11, 1995, and tells the story of Voyager holographic doctor having an identity crisis on the holodeck regarding whether he or the world around him is the illusion.
+"Projections" is the 19th episode (third in the second season) of the American science fiction television program Star Trek: Voyager.
+Originally slated for the first season, the episode originally aired on UPN on September 11, 1995, and tells the story of the ship's holographic doctor suffering an identity crisis on the holodeck regarding whether he or the world around him is the illusion.

-Brannon Braga compared "Projections" to the work of René Descartes, and wrote the episode around the premise of cogito ergo sum, questioning whether the Doctor or the Voyager is the illusion.
-Beating out LeVar Burton (Geordi La Forge) for the guest appearance, Dwight Schultz as Reginald Barclay was praised by the cast and crew, especially for his on-screen chemistry with co-star Robert Picardo.
+Brannon Braga compared "Projections" to the work of René Descartes, and wrote the episode around the premise of cogito ergo sum.
+Dwight Schultz as Reginald Barclay was praised by the cast and crew, especially for his on-screen chemistry with co-star Robert Picardo.
 The episode is considered as one of the most underrated episodes of the Star Trek franchise and received positive reviews, with only a few negative comments regarding predictability and underuse of characters.